 More information on law changes is available here.
 Have your lease available when calling the Tenant Resource Center so we can help you know what your rights and remedies are, including whether you can double your costs when you sue a landlord.

-Also available as a PDF (new one coming soon!) for easy printing.
+Also available as a PDF for easy printing.

 Tenants have a legal right to know the implications of the lease they are going to sign.
 Informed tenants can take advantage of several resources to screen for the most qualified landlord and should know that landlords are required by law to provide applicants with certain information about themselves and their building before accepting any payments or signing a lease.